 Q: Where can I get replacement parts for my meter?

 Please contact your local Seametrics distributor for any replacement parts.

 Q: How do I return Seametrics products for evaluation?

 Please contact your local Seametrics distributor and have them submit an RMA request for any products which you would like Seametrics to evaluate.

 Seametrics can calibrate certain meters in house.
 Other meters will receive a Certificate of Conformance.
 Please contact your local Seametrics distributor for further details.

 Since magmeters do not have mechanical parts that wear out, once the unit has been calibrated (during the manufacturing period), it should not drift from this original setting, and therefore does not require period calibration.

 Q: If I want to return an unused product is there a restock fee?

-A: Seametrics has a 2 year warranty on all products.
+Seametrics has a 2 year warranty on all products.
 This limited warranty does not cover customer damage.
-For full details on warranty coverage, please see our Limited Warranty Policy Document for further details.
+For full details on warranty coverage, please see our Limited Warranty Policy.

 Q: Who pays for shipping when I need to send in a product for warranty evaluation?